MENU

 Research

 Research in our lab investigates the cognitive neuroscience of human memory, brain states for improving performance, and metacognition.
 Studies have explored why memory is impaired in amnesia deficits of clinical neuropsychological patients, discovered brain states that predict successful memory prior to memory occurring, and then drew upon this knowledge to improve memory performance with interventions such as audio-visual entrainment.
 We use various methodologies, including electroencephalogram (EEG) oscillations, event-related potentials (ERPs), functional magnetic resonance imaging (fMRI), audio-visual entrainment, and mobile brain imaging techniques we have taken to operational settings of in-flight cognition of pilots in general aviation.
 We also study social cognitive neuroscience phenomena, such as the Mere Exposure Effect (2016), the Revelation Effect, and discovered the first neural correlated of the Dunning-Kruger Effect in metacognitive self-awareness.
 Research from the lab has made key discoveries of non-conscious memory effects related to the hippocampus, and also characterized the fundamental nature of episodic memory processes of recollection, familiarity, recall, and context.
-Lab students have gone on to fully-funded PhD programs at Johns Hopkins, UC Davis, University of Arizona, UC Riverside, UC San Diego, employment in NASA research laboratories, and received federal funding from NIH pre-doctoral awards for under-represented minorities in STEM.
+Lab students have gone on to fully-funded PhD programs at Johns Hopkins, UC Davis, University of Arizona, UC Riverside, UC San Diego, employment in NASA research laboratories, selection as crew for NASA Missions for long duration space flight, and received federal funding from NIH pre-doctoral awards for under-represented minorities in STEM.

 Edit Page